embodied-computation-group/metadpy/docs/source/examples/Example 1 - Fitting MLE - Subject and group level.md

 +++ {"id": "GJFs74YdcqxR"}

-The model is fitted using the `metadPy.mle.metad()` function.
+The model is fitted using the `metadpy.mle.metad()` function.
 This function accepts response-signal arrays as input if the data comes from a single subject.

 ```{code-cell} ipython3
 ---